google/oss-fuzz/infra/experimental/SystemSan/README.md

 ## Command injection

-if our `/tmp/tripwire` command in `vuln.dict` was injected into the shell of the testing target program.
-This works by
+This detector currently works by

-- Checking if `execve` is called with `/tmp/tripwire`.
+- Checking if `execve` is called with `/tmp/tripwire` (which comes from our dictionary).
-- TODO: Checking if we managed to invoke a shell (e.g. /bin/sh) and cause a syntax error.
+- Checking if `execve` is invoking a shell with invalid syntax.
+This is likely caused by our input.

 ## Arbitrary file open